crezvoy/crezvoy/README.md

 ### Hi there 👋, I'm Clément

-I'm a software developper from Lyon France.
+I'm a software developper from Lyon, France.
 Not much of what I have done can be found online.
 I mainly use github for my configuration files and the (far too) occasional open source contribution.